Lifestylez ov da Poor & Dangerous: Commercial performance Lifestylez ov da Poor & Dangerous debuted at number 149 on the US Billboard 200 and number 22 on the US R&B/Hip-Hop Albums. The album would not peak any higher. It has sold over 200,000 copies as of August 2000.

 M. F. DiBella of AllMusic complimented Big L as "a master of the lyrical stickup undressing his competition with kinetic metaphors and a brash comedic repertoire," while noting: "With better production and marketing, Big L might have found himself with a platinum album but instead he settled for platinum respect."

 Steve Juon of RapReviews called the album "jam packed with treats" and lamented that it "faded quietly into obscurity, now better known after his death than it was while he was still alive".

 Track listing

 Early configurations

 A promotional cassette circulated in 1994 with a different track listing, including four songs that did not make the final retail album.
 A later promotional cassette also included an extra track that was removed from the final track listing.
+Tracks 6, 7, 8 and 13 can be found on Devil’s Son EP (Songs From the Vault) which was released in 2017.